 Meanwhile, Trump himself told TV host Greta Van Susteren that his administration could ban the app as retaliation against China for letting the coronavirus spread.

-“It’s something we’re looking at, yes,” he said.
+“It’s something we’re looking at, yes,” he said at the time.
 “It’s a big business.
 Look, what happened with China with this virus, what they’ve done to this country and to the entire world is disgraceful.”

-Young fans of the platform, however, aren’t convinced by the administration’s rhetoric.
+Young fans of the platform, however, weren’t convinced by the administration’s rhetoric.

 “I don’t believe Trump is trying to take TikTok away because of national security, but more to retaliate against activism on the app and all the videos about him that drag him through the mud,” 18-year-old Darius Jackson told Bloomberg.